Heating, Cooling & Air Treatment

 The safest and most efficient option for bathrooms is the panel heater.
 Along with their compact design, many panels are rated as drip-proof and suitable for bathroom use.

-With electricity prices on the hike, room size and energy efficiency are definitely important factors to consider, but they’re not the only ones.
-Here are some other considerations…
+With electricity prices on the rise, room size and energy efficiency are important factors to consider, but they’re not the only ones.
+Here are some other things to think about when shopping for a new heater.

 Convenience